Take the chapter quiz before and after you read this chapter.

 The Mantoux skin test must be read 2 to 3 days (48 to 72 hours) after it is done.
 The widest transverse diameter (across the arm) of induration (raised, swollen, thickened area of skin) is measured.
 It is important that the induration and not the area of redness is measured.
 The diameter of the induration is best measured with a ruler.
 The result should be reported in millimeters and not simply as positive or negative.
 The interpretation is as follows:

-- If the diameter of induration is 0 to 4 mm the test is negative.
+- If there is no induration or the diameter of induration is 4 mm or less the test is negative.

 - A diameter of induration of 5 to 9 mm is intermediate and may be due to BCG or TB infection.
-In a healthy HIV negative child this usually indicates that BCG has been given.
-However, in HIV infected or severely malnourished children, it may indicate tuberculosis.
+In a healthy young HIV negative child this usually indicates that BCG has been given.
+However, in HIV-infected or severely malnourished children, it may indicate tuberculosis.

 - A diameter of induration of 10 mm or more is positive and indicates infection with TB bacilli.